cvat-ai/cvat/cvat/apps/documentation/faq.md

 ## How to install CVAT on Windows 10 Home
 Follow this [guide](installation.md#windows-10).

-## I do not have the Analytics tab on the header section, I only have the Tasks tab.
+## I do not have the Analytics tab on the header section.
 How can I add analytics
 You should build CVAT images with ['Analytics' component](../../../components/analytics).

 ## How to upload annotations to an entire task from UI when there are multiple jobs in the task